cossacklabs/product-docs/acra/security-controls/key-management/_index.md

 ## Inventory of keys

-Glance through the [inventory of Acra keys](inventory) to learn what keys there are in the keystore, where they are located, and how they are used.
+Glance through the [inventory of Acra keys](inventory) to learn what cryptographic keys are stored in the keystore, where they are located, and how they are used.

 ## Operations

 However, just storing the keys securely is not enough.
-It is crucial to manage the keys and operate the keystore in a secure way as well.
-Acra provides tools to many key management operations.
+It is crucial to manage the keys and operate with the keystore securely as well.
+Acra provides tools for many key management operations.

 These are typical operations that you will need to perform: